skaht/XMR/README.md

 few compiler flags for your UNIX platform.
 A **make scratch** will download monero and boost packages, compile them, and build the six standalone commands below.
 The Makefile uses tcsh shell commands.
-Similarly, the BUILD-boost script called by the makefile which builds the boost package also used by Monero.
+Similarly, the BUILD-boost script called by the makefile builds the boost package used by Monero.

 The list of package dependencies below is a work-in-progress and is not complete: